Skip to content

 Q: How does ait pass context between different AI agents?

-A: Each wrapped run receives AIT_CONTEXT_FILE — a compact repo-local handoff file. ait builds it from prior attempts, prior commits, curated notes, and imported agent memory files (CLAUDE.md, AGENTS.md).
-When Claude Code finishes one attempt and Codex starts the next, Codex sees what Claude already explored.
+A: Each wrapped run receives AIT_CONTEXT_FILE — a compact repo-local handoff file. ait builds it from prior attempts, prior commits, curated notes, accepted facts, review findings, and live agent memory files (CLAUDE.md, AGENTS.md, .claude/memory.md, .codex/memory.md, .cursor/rules) under local memory policy.
+The external files remain their own source of truth; AIT reads them live instead of auto-importing them.
+Approved or accepted facts can be trusted baseline context; candidate, stale, superseded, or policy-blocked memory remains advisory or excluded.
+When Claude Code finishes one attempt and Codex starts the next, Codex sees the context that policy allows.

 Q: What does ait init actually do to my repo?